 2.5.1 Purpose and scope

+Edit.
+Note: it needs some reference to real-time versus non-real-time MD, see e.g. weather radar in section 5

 Notes:

 1. Observational metadata are essential as they enable users of observations to assess their suitability for the intended application, and managers of observing systems to monitor and control their systems and networks.
 Members benefit from sharing observational metadata which describe quality of observations and provide information about stations and networks used to collect those observations.